 Protests produce results.

 Protests have been shown to exert influence over politics.
 Serbians ousted a dictator through nonviolent resistance, and Egyptians followed in kind ten years later.
-In recent American politics, the grassroots protests that sprung up at American airports in reaction to Trump’s executive order barring refugees and citizens of several Muslim-majority countries from entering the US might be credited for prompting swift legal action that allowed many visa-holders to remain in the country.
-Also, teachers throughout West Virginia recently went on strike during a nine-day protest that resulted in, among other demands, a 5% increase in pay; additional teacher strikes in other states are now following.
-It may be too soon to tell the final outcome, but the teenage survivors of the Parkland high school shooting have created a national discussion and movement that is holding government officials and businesses accountable when it comes to measures that would increase responsible gun control.
+In more recent American politics, the grassroots protests that sprung up at American airports in reaction to Trump’s 2017 executive order barring refugees and citizens of several Muslim-majority countries from entering the US might be credited for prompting swift legal action that allowed many visa-holders to remain in the country.
+In 2018, teachers throughout West Virginia went on strike during a nine-day protest that resulted in a 5% increase in pay – not to mention it inspired additional teacher strikes in other states.
+And the teenage survivors of the Parkland high school shooting in 2018 created a national discussion and movement that held government officials and businesses accountable and resulted in states passing 50 new gun-control laws.

 Don’t waste your energy.